Skip to main content

 • Stellar CLI - cargo install stellar-cli or via Stellar docs

-• A funded Stellar account (testnet faucet or mainnet XLM for fees)
+• A funded Stellar account (mainnet XLM for fees, or testnet faucet for testing)

 Build and Deploy